 Executive chefs Scott Franqueza and Zachary Chancey create menus inspired by southern favorites reimagined with local Blue Ridge Mountain ingredients creating fresh, but recognizable dishes.
 Franqueza drives the evening dining experience with his take on local North Carolina Trout or Elysian Fields Lamb with Grits and Greens.

 Camp will operate Monday-Saturday, 10am-8pm, for children ages 5-12.
-Meals at Camp are available for an additional cost.
+Meals at camp are available for an additional cost.

-A friendly match is the perfect distraction from the busyness of life, and we invite you to take in the breathtaking mountain views as you step onto our tennis courts.
-High Hampton’s love for racquet sports is clearly celebrated by our competition-caliber courts, with four Har-Tru clay courts and one classic hard court.
+A friendly match is a perfect distraction from the busyness of life, and we invite you to take in the breathtaking mountain views as you step onto our tennis courts.
+High Hampton’s love for racquet sports is celebrated by our competition-caliber courts, with four Har-Tru clay courts and one classic hard court.
 Whether you are new to the game or looking to sharpen your game, private instruction and clinics are offered for all skill levels and ages.
-Rent racquets and balls at the Range House or gear up with your own equipment, and enjoy a day on the court.
+Rent racquets and balls at the Range House or gear up with your own equipment, then enjoy a day on the court.

-Chef Chancey leads the morning menus for Breakfast showcasing both classics such as daily griddle cakes, Biscuits and Gravy and also fresh and light options such as local greens with a poached farm egg on top or yogurt parfait.
+Chef Chancey leads the morning menus for breakfast showcasing both classics such as daily griddle cakes, biscuits and gravy and also fresh and light options such as local greens with a poached farm egg on top or yogurt parfait.

 Superb living areas for cocktailing, a fantastic spa, and inviting outdoor wine garden are just some of the amenities offered at Old Edwards Inn and Spa.

-Half Mile Farm is a luxury adults only inn on the outskirts of Highlands, NC offering a completely relaxing environment to take in the mountain vistas and embrace the peaceful setting.
+Half-Mile Farm is a luxury adults-only inn on the outskirts of Highlands, NC offering a completely relaxing environment to take in the mountain vistas and embrace the peaceful setting.

 The rustic multi-bedroom cabins offer a true sense of place and a chance to step back in time in perfect simplicity.